mmoayyed/mmoayyed.github.io/_posts/2020-02-16-cas6-kubernetes.md

 $ kubectl create service clusterip cas --tcp=8080:8080 --dry-run -o=yaml >> deployment.yaml
 ```

-Let's example the `deployment.yaml` file to see what we can work with:
+Let's examine the `deployment.yaml` file to see what we can work with:

 ```yaml
 apiVersion: apps/v1